 "I'm Vanilla, a friend of Connie's.
 She and Marjoram are looking for you."
 Vanilla said, and Basil slapped his face realization.

 "What are you doing anyway?"
-Vanilla was pressed to ask.
+Vanilla felt pressed to ask.

 "I don't see no logo on either you, so you best scat before I come over there and toss yer hides over the edge!"
 He thundered, taking a menacing step towards Vanilla and Basil.
 Both gulped and immediately took off for the steps to the house, not even looking back to see if the guard was giving chase.
 Thankfully he didn't, but neither thought to check until they were nearly running headfirst into Marjoram.